ahmedkhan1/node-stripe-checkout-app/README.md

-# Sass-backend
+# Node-Stripe-Checkout-App

-This project includes APIs for Sass backend
+This project includes APIs for Stripe backend